Gastritis occurs when the stomach lining becomes inflamed as a result of damage. It's a frequent condition with a variety of causes.

 Gastritis is usually not severe and improves fast if treated.
 If not, though, it can linger for years.
 It is classified based on the amount of time you've had symptoms and the severity of those symptoms.

 Acute gastritis is a stomach lining inflammation or irritation.
 The condition is usually only present for a brief time.
 Acute gastritis can strike persons of any age, but it is more common in adults and the elderly.

-Chronic gastritis is a disorder in which the stomach lining is damaged long-term, usually as a result of H. pylori infection.
+Chronic gastritis is a long-term disorder in which the stomach lining is damaged, usually due to an H. pylori infection.
 Chronic gastritis rarely causes indigestion or pain, but severe damage can lead to anaemia owing to a lack of vitamin B12.